Total War: Three Kingdoms: Gameplay

 Like its predecessors, Total War: Three Kingdoms is a turn-based strategy real-time tactics game.
-Set in the Three Kingdoms period (220–280), players control one of the game's twelve factions, who must eliminate other factions, unify China and become its ultimate ruler.
+Set during the End of the Han dynasty (189-220) and into the Three Kingdoms era (220–280), the player controls one of the factions, who must eliminate or vassalize other factions, gaining enough prestige to declare themselves Emperor.
+The player must also defeat the other two Emperors which are the two most powerful factions, unify China and become its ultimate ruler.
 These factions are led by warlords, such as Cao Cao, Liu Bei, and Sun Quan.
-In siege battles, players command both infantry and cavalry units.
+In siege battles, the player commands both infantry and cavalry units.
 All the units featured in the game are divided into different retinues, with each led by a powerful general.
-The player can deploy up to three generals into the battlefield at once along with three in reserve, and players will only have access to the units that said generals can recruit.
+The player can deploy up to three generals into the battlefield at once along with three in reserve, and there will only be access to the units that those generals can recruit.

 The player wins a siege battle when all hostile generals are killed or the central point of the city is captured.
-These generals, which can be commanded separately from their troops, have the possession of unique ancillaries, which can be looted once they are killed.
+These generals, which can be commanded separately from their troops, have the possession of unique ancillaries, that can be looted once they are killed.
 For instance, Lü Bu's Red Hare can be captured and used by other generals.
 Generals can engage in a one-versus-one dueling, which ends when one of them dies or flees.
 Each general has different classes and specialties, granting their units with both active and passive buffs.
 The team introduces the concept of "guanxi" to the game, in which each general will form social connections and relationships with other characters.
-Viewing concepts like "obligations, reciprocity, and trust" as important virtues, these generals have unique personalities and desires that players need to cater to.
-If their demands are not met, their happiness rating will drop and this may lead to various repercussions for players.
-Unlike previous Total War games in which characters seldom interact with each other, the generals featured in the game are actively forming relationships with the characters they meet throughout the campaign.
+Viewing concepts like "obligations, reciprocity, and trust" as important virtues, these generals have unique personalities and desires that the player needs to cater to.
+If their demands are not met, their happiness rating will drop and this may lead to various repercussions.
+Unlike previous Total War games where characters rarely interact with each other, the generals featured in the game are actively forming relationships with the people they meet throughout the campaign.
 This adds a strategic layer to the game in which players need to understand these generals before making any decisions.

-The game features two game modes.
+The game features two modes.
 The first mode, "Romance", is based on the novel Romance of the Three Kingdoms, in which generals are gifted with nearly superhuman strength.
 Another mode, "Records", based on Records of the Three Kingdoms, presents a more historically authentic version.
 In Records, the generals have their powers removed and they can no longer be commanded separately, in addition to changing certain equipment in-game to be more historically authentic.